yoelcortes/flexsolve/README.rst

     >>> %timeit flx.IQ_interpolation(f, -5, 5)
     11.3 µs ± 156 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)

+The iterative methods for solving f(x) = x (e.g. fixed-point, Wegstain, Aitken) are capable of solving multi-dimensional problems.
+Simply make sure x is an array and f(x) returns an array with the same dimensions.
+In fact, the `The Biorefinery Simulation and Techno-Economic Analysis Modules (BioSTEAM) <https://biosteam.readthedocs.io/en/latest/>`_ uses flexsolve to solve many chemical engineering problems, including process recycle stream flow rates and vapor-liquid equilibrium compositions.

 Bug reports
 -----------